Development and testing with MicroShift¶

 This document provides instructions on how to deploy a MicroShift instance on a CentOS 9 Stream host, from your development computer.

-The deployment will be performed via sf-operator CLI.
+The deployment will be performed via the sf-operator CLI.

 Requirements¶